VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Experiments

 \subsubsection{Cross-domain Performance}

-We have conducted a comprehensive assessment of the cross-domain performance of our proposed model by training it on various datasets and selecting the DBH Novel dataset for testing purposes.
-The experimental outcomes are presented in \cref{tab:CROSS}, showcasing the efficacy of our proposed model.
+We have conducted a comprehensive evaluation of the cross-domain performance of our proposed model by training it on various datasets and selecting the DBH Novel dataset for testing purposes.
+The experimental results are presented in \cref{tab:CROSS}, demonstrating the effectiveness of our proposed model.
 For example, when the model is trained on the VML dataset, the DBH Novel dataset can be considered as a novel class.
 However, the model's optimal performance is obtained when it is trained and tested on the same dataset, as the data distributions are similar.
 Nevertheless, cross-domain training may result in a decline in performance, particularly when the data types differ significantly, and a limited number of samples are used in the training process.